-When you first arrive in Switzerland, it is fun to explore the splendour of big cities like Bern, Geneva, Zurich, Interlaken and Basel, relax or go white water rafting in the lake areas, and hike or ski in the Alps.
+When you first arrive in Switzerland, it is fun to explore the splendor of big cities like Bern, Geneva, Zurich, Interlaken, and Basel, relax or go white water rafting in the lake areas, and hike or ski in the Alps.

 Here are six top tips for expat women to make the most out of their time in Switzerland.

 1. Stay positive and keep motivated